 The Company's ability to pay dividends is primarily dependent on the Company receiving distributions of funds from its subsidiaries.
 Relevant PRC statutory laws and regulations permit payments of dividends by the Company's PRC subsidiaries only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 The results of operations reflected in the financial statements prepared in accordance with U.S. GAAP differ from those reflected in the statutory financial statements of the Company's PRC subsidiaries.
-On August 18, 2014 and February 10, 2015, the Company's board of directors declared the distribution of dividends to the Company's ordinary shareholders in the amount of US\$82,380 and US\$82,751, respectively.
-As of December 31, 2014 and 2015, all dividends declared had been paid.
+On February 10, 2015, the Company's board of directors declared the distribution of dividends to the Company's ordinary shareholders in the amount of US\$82,751.
+As of December 31, 2015, all dividends declared had been paid.